cybruGhost/Stock-market/README.md

     Prerequisite: Go must be installed.
     Download it from: https://go.dev/dl/ and ensure your $GOPATH is properly set.

-### Once Go is installed, follow these steps to build and run:
+### Once Go is installed, follow these steps to build and run: NOTE IT RAN IN MY PC

 ### Installation Steps